lordofkillz/DarkFusion/README.md

 Long call #1 tester, thanks for all your help. see Discord for links to their Discord servers and websites.

-Main inspiration was from DarkMark, a Linux-based label maker maintained by Stephane, the current developer for the Hank-AI Darknet repo.
+The main inspiration was from DarkMark, a Linux-based label maker maintained by Stephane, the current developer for the Hank-AI Darknet repo.
 **DarkMark GitHub:** [https://github.com/stephanecharette/DarkMark](https://github.com/stephanecharette/DarkMark)

 Label Maker Pro (thanks EAL)!
 **Label Maker Pro Search:** [https://www.bing.com/search?q=easy+aimlock](https://www.bing.com/search?q=easy+aimlock)

 # Acknowledgments
 This project makes use of several open-source packages and models.
 We would like to acknowledge the contributions of the following works:

-- **SAM - Segment Anything Model:** Developed by Facebook Research, SAM is an advanced tool for segmentation tasks that greatly enhanced our project's capabilities in distinguishing complex patterns in images.
-For more information on SAM, visit their GitHub repository: [SAM - Segment Anything Model](https://github.com/facebookresearch/segment-anything).
+SAM  - Segment Anything Model: Developed by Facebook Research, SAM is an advanced tool for segmentation tasks that greatly enhanced our project's capabilities in distinguishing complex patterns in images.
+For more information on SAM, visit their GitHub repository: SAM - Segment Anything Model.

-- **GroundingDINO:** Provided by IDEA Research, GroundingDINO is an innovative approach to visual grounding, and it has been instrumental in improving the interpretability of our models.
-Additional details can be found at their GitHub repository: [GroundingDINO](https://github.com/IDEA-Research/GroundingDINO).
+GroundingDINO: Provided by IDEA Research, GroundingDINO is an innovative approach to visual grounding, and it has been instrumental in improving the interpretability of our models.
+Additional details can be found at their GitHub repository: GroundingDINO.

-- **Ultralytics YOLO:** Ultralytics' YOLO (You Only Look Once) models are state-of-the-art for object detection tasks.
+Ultralytics YOLO: Ultralytics' YOLO (You Only Look Once) models are state-of-the-art for object detection tasks.
 We've incorporated these models to provide fast and accurate detection capabilities for our project.
-More information on Ultralytics' YOLO can be found on their GitHub page: [Ultralytics YOLO](https://github.com/ultralytics).
+More information on Ultralytics' YOLO can be found on their GitHub page: Ultralytics YOLO.

-- **Darknet by Hank-AI:** Darknet is an open-source neural network framework that serves as the foundation for real-time object detection systems.
+Darknet by Hank-AI: Darknet is an open-source neural network framework that serves as the foundation for real-time object detection systems.
 The Hank-AI team has provided contributions that improve upon the original framework.
-For more details on their implementation, visit the GitHub repository: [Darknet by Hank-AI](https://github.com/hank-ai/darknet).
+For more details on their implementation, visit the GitHub repository: Darknet by Hank-AI.

+SAHI - Slicing Aided Hyper Inference: SAHI is a utility tool for performing efficient and precise object detection, especially in large and cluttered image scenes.
+Its slicing mechanism helps in managing computational resources better while maintaining high accuracy levels.
+More information can be found at their GitHub repository: SAHI.